backstage/community-plugins/workspaces/tech-insights/plugins/tech-insights-backend/README.md

 # Tech Insights Backend

-This is the backend for the default Backstage Tech Insights feature.
+The backend plugin for Tech Insights.

-This provides the API for the frontend tech insights, scorecards and fact visualization functionality, as well as a framework to run fact retrievers and store fact values in to a data store.
+It provides the API for the frontend tech insights, scorecards and fact visualization functionality, as well as a framework to run fact retrievers and store fact values in to a data store.

 ## Installation